nanodlp/docs/manual/hardware.md

 * USB / Serial - ASCII (\n): Communicate in ASCII mode and end commands with new line
 * USB / Serial - Binary: Communicate in Binary mode

+## DSI HMI

+DSI interface could be used to drive touchscreen display as HMI.
+Currently different image required to use NanoDLP+DSI HMI together.
+In addition to separate process for DSI following changes applied to make DSI works together with NanoDLP.

+* Changing default display id to two from NanoDLP setup page.
+* Add following command to config.txt "dtoverlay=vc4-fkms-v3d"

 ## Nextion

 Nextion displays being supported by NanoDLP internally.